 If I made a project-related purchase or expense before I was approved, can I still be reimbursed?

 No. Project related purchases or expenditures made prior to receiving the approval decision and notification will not be reimbursed.

-For this round of applications, all approved project activities must be completed in February 2024.
+For this round of applications, all approved project activities must be completed by February 2025.
 Elements or activities of a project that are not funded by CCCW may continue.